KatyBrown/CIAlign/README.md

 ### Sequence logos
 These functions draw sequence logos representing your output (cleaned) alignment.
-If no parsing functions are specified, the logo will be based on your input alignment.
+If no cleaning functions are specified, the logo will be based on your input alignment.

 Output_files: